 Simplify connecting and managing of multiple sensors in a device

-A sensor interface for mobile, IoT and automotive system designs
+A bus interface for connecting sensors, processors and other devices for mobile, IoT and automotive system designs

 MIPI I3C can integrate mechanical, motion, biometric and environmental, and any other type of sensor.
 It incorporates key attributes of the traditional I2C and SPI interfaces to provide a new, unified, high-performing, very low power solution.
 The technology is implemented on a standard CMOS I/O. It uses a two-wire interface, which reduces pin count and signal paths to offer system designers less complexity and more flexibility.
 It can also be used as a sideband interface to further reduce pin count.
 MIPI I3C supports a minimum data rate of 10 Mbps with options for higher performance high data rate modes, offering a substantial leap in performance and power efficiency compared with previous options.